-Zambia has focussed on developing ICTs to spur growth in the digital economy.
-As part of the Smart Zambia initiative, investment has been made in data centres, a computer assembly plant, ICT training centres and a Smart Education program.
+Following elections held in August 2021, the new government immediately established a Ministry of Technology and Science to promote the use of ICT in developing economic growth and social inclusion.
+This focus on ICT, and on telecoms in particular, has been central to government strategies for some years.
+As part of the Smart Zambia initiative, investment has been made in data centres, a computer assembly plant, ICT training centres, and a Smart Education program.
 These efforts have been combined with the extension of broadband access and improved connectivity to international submarine cables.
 In turn, this has resulted in a considerable reduction in fixed-line and mobile access pricing for end-users.

-Separately, mobile network operators continue to invest in 3G and LTE-based services, while the government also contracted Huawei to upgrade the state-owned mobile infrastructure for 5G services.
+Mobile network operators continue to invest in 3G and LTE-based services, while the government also contracted Huawei to upgrade the state-owned mobile infrastructure for 5G services.
+Delays in holding spectrum have stymied the development of 5G thus far.
+However, in mid-2021 the regulator completed a consultation of auctioning low, medium, and high band spectrum for 5G, aiming to provide sufficient spectrum to meet the anticipated increase in data traffic in coming years.

 Fixed-line broadband services remain underdeveloped, though MTN Zambia has initiated an FttP program, initially in Lusaka.